The Hinduja Foundation

 Success Rates

 Success rates are not publicly available.
-The Foundation takes a selective, strategic approach to grant-making with focus on established institutions and proven organizations.
+The Foundation takes a selective, strategic approach to grant-making with focus on established institutions and proven organisations.

 Reapplication Policy

 Reapplication policies are not explicitly stated.
-For scholarship programs, the Foundation notes that requests are “generally not entertained” for categories outside their core focus, suggesting a firm policy on eligibility criteria.
+For scholarship programmes, the Foundation notes that requests are “generally not entertained” for categories outside their core focus, suggesting a firm policy on eligibility criteria.

 Application Success Factors